uyennguyen30696/react-portfolio/README.md

 * Run `npm start` in terminal
 * Before updating to Github pages, run `npm run build`, then run `npm run deploy` to deploy
+* Note: To deploy the app on AWS S3, the "homepage" in the `package.json` needs to be empty, then run `npm run build` again before uploading the content in the `build` folder to the S3 bucket.
+The specified "homepage" is only for deploying on GitHub Pages.

 Thank you for visiting!
 Feel free to contact me at nguyenuyen30696@gmail.com with any question.